Britney Spears: 2006–2007: Personal struggles and Blackout

 In October 2007, Spears released her fifth studio album, Blackout.
 The album debuted atop the charts in Canada and Ireland, at number two in the US, France, Japan, Mexico, and the United Kingdom, and the top ten in Australia, South Korea, New Zealand, and many European nations.
-In the United States, it was Spears' first album not to debut at number one, although, she did become the only female artist to have her first five studio albums debut at the two top slots of the chart.
+In the United States, it was Spears's first album not to debut at number one, although, she did become the only female artist to have her first five studio albums debut at the two top slots of the chart.
 The album received positive reviews from critics and had sold 3.1 million copies worldwide by the end of 2008.
 Blackout won Album of the Year at the 2008 MTV Europe Music Awards and was listed as the fifth Best Pop Album of the Decade by The Times.

 Spears performed the lead single, "Gimme More", at the 2007 MTV Video Music Awards.
 The performance was widely panned by critics.
 Despite the criticism, the single enjoyed worldwide success, peaking at number one in Canada and within the top ten in almost every country it charted.
 The second single, "Piece of Me", reached the top of the charts in Ireland and reached the top five in Australia, Canada, Denmark, New Zealand, and the United Kingdom.
 The third single, "Break the Ice", was released the following year, and reached numbers seven and nine in Ireland and Canada, respectively.
 In December 2007, Spears began a relationship with paparazzo Adnan Ghalib.